 Customers want to feel like they are getting a good deal.
 Adding coupon discounts to your products can make potential customers feel good about purchasing.

 Website visitors often seek immediate support and resolution.
 You can integrate a chatbot or a live chat directly on your website.
 It will provide a memorable positive experience to your visitors when they receive an instant response from your customer service agents.

 Customers often don’t want to register or create an account with your e-commerce store.
 Some might be buying a gift for a friend without a particular interest in your products, some might want to make a single purchase and move on, and others might not want to receive another newsletter in their email.

 Whatever the reason, enabling guest checkout will help keep one-time customers and get them to complete the purchase.

 Of course, it is essential to acknowledge that every single e-commerce business is unique – and so are its customers.
 That being said, there are numerous reasons why your eCommerce conversion rate may not be as high as it could potentially be, and some proven ways to fix the situation.

-It would be best if you continuously look for ways to improve your website and backend process.
+It would be best to continuously look for ways to improve your website and backend process.
 And once you find an issue – take the time to fix it.
 Over time, making one change every week will make a difference in your e-commerce conversion rates – and your profits.

 Eddie Segal is an experienced web analytics specialist and technology writer.
-He covers subjects ranging from finance, cloud computing to agile development to cybersecurity and deep learning in his writing.
+He covers finance, cloud computing, agile development, cybersecurity, and deep learning in his writing.
 Eddie is also a project manager at Best Small Business Loans,